We represented Visit Dean Wye at the British Tourism and Travel Show at the NEC in Birmingham from 22-23 September 2021.

 Oh and we love what we do!
 Follow us on Twitter to see our latest news.

-Lottie’s is a vegan bakery just down the road from us here in the Forest of Dean.
+Lottie’s is a vegan bakery based here in the Forest of Dean.
 From our first meeting when Lottie brought a selection of cakes and treats for us to try, we knew this was going to be a great working relationship!
 Lottie was looking to inject some colour and character into her year-old business which had taken off faster than she was able to keep up with.
 Her products have been a real hit with vegans and non-vegans and she was so busy baking that she never got round to getting her branding done properly!

 We completed a rebrand for her including a new logo, colour scheme, website layout and social media package.
 She was thrilled with the results and was able to focus on what she does best – baking!
 Another great Forest of Dean business worked with.